der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 # AdGroupBuilder
 Provides methods which are used to define and build an ad group.
-For more information about Builders, see [Builders](../concepts/builders).
+For information about Builders, see [Builders](../concepts/builders).

 Example usage:
 ```javascript